 Most of our revenues are derived under multi-year or long-term contracts with our customers, and our revenues are therefore dependent to a large extent on the creditworthiness of our customers.
+For example, some of our large projects are with subsidiaries of Hawaiian Electric Industries and the impact of the August 2023 wildfires on Hawaiian Electric Industries financial condition could have a negative impact on these projects and our financial condition and ability to complete such projects.
 During periods of economic downturn, our exposure to credit risks from our customers' increases, and our efforts to monitor and mitigate the associated risks may not be effective in reducing our credit risks.
 Our reliance on one or a few customers for a material portion of our revenue further exacerbates this risk.
 In the event of non-payment by one or more of our customers, our business, financial condition and operating results could be adversely affected.